 As Car Thefts Rise, Drivers Are Warned to Avoid Parking in These Areas

 In recent months, car theft has been steeply on the rise in the United States.
 A variety of factors have contributed to this disturbing trend, which has police and other authorities sounding the alarm to drivers.
-They’re trying to get the word out about some key ways to avoid being the thieves’ next victim.
-Experts are urging drivers to park in well-lit areas.
+They're trying to get the word out about some key ways to avoid being the thieves' next victim.

 Car theft has recently risen across the country